awesomething/cardcraze/Readme.md

 # Card Craze

 ## Description
-This is the craziest card game you ever played with multi-player users in real-time
+This is the craziest card game you ever played

 ### General Requirements
 - This is a solo project!